-As of March 31, 2024, our cash and cash equivalents consisted of deposits and money market funds held with established national financial institutions and marketable securities consisting primarily of U.S. Government and agency obligations.
+As of June 30, 2024, our cash and cash equivalents consisted of deposits and money market funds held with established national financial institutions and marketable securities consisting primarily of U.S. Government and agency obligations.

-As of March 31, 2024, the total unused availability under our Credit Agreement was \$333.3 million, resulting from \$16.7 million in issued and outstanding letters of credit and nothing drawn the Revolver.
+As of June 30, 2024, the total unused availability under our Credit Agreement was \$333.4 million, resulting from \$16.6 million in issued and outstanding letters of credit and nothing drawn under the Revolver.
 See Note 14 of "Notes to the Condensed Consolidated Financial Statements."

-As of March 31, 2024, we had \$1.2 million of receivables and \$29.1 million of contract retention receivables from Brightline Trains Florida LLC ("Brightline") (see Note 7 of "Notes to the Condensed Consolidated Financial Statements").
-As of the date of this report, all \$1.2 million of the receivables are past due.
-Our project with Brightline is nearing completion and final payment, including the retention receivable, will be due to us no later than 40 days after all conditions of final completion are satisfied.
-We expect to achieve final completion in the second quarter of 2024; however, timing cannot be assured.
+As of June 30, 2024, we had \$29.2 million of contract retention receivables from Brightline Trains Florida LLC ("Brightline") which represented 9.4 % of total contract assets (see Note 7 of "Notes to the Condensed Consolidated Financial Statements").
+Once all conditions of final completion are satisfied, the Brightline retention receivable will be due to us within 40 days; however, timing cannot be assured.
 Brightline has experienced delays in securing additional funding in the past, therefore the timing and probability of future payments may be affected, and our liquidity impacted if Brightline faces future funding difficulties.